ML-brooowss/ML/README.md

 # Book Recommendation System: Final Report
 A machine learning project by Amélie Madrona & Linne Verhoeven.
+For interactive learning on this project, check-out our video on Youtube: https://youtu.be/GcgB8V5QjHA?si=deK6RG9Pg3uF-wZ4

 ## Table of Contents
 [Introduction](#introduction)